 Don’t forget to keep in touch with your contacts once you’re in their network.
-Create more personalized messages to share news about your industry, ask for insights, or just check up on your connection if you want to stay on top of their mind.
+Create more personalized messages to share news about your industry, ask for insights, or just check up on your connection to stay on top of their minds.

 Give a Brief, Clear Reason for Your Request